Uninett/Argus-frontend/MANUAL.md

 ### Delete recurrence
 1. [Go to your timeslots](#access-your-timeslots).
-2. Press `REMOVE` inside one of the existing recurrences either in _Create New Timeslot_ box, or inside one of your existing timeslots.
+2. Press `REMOVE` inside one of the existing recurrences either in the _Create New Timeslot_ box, or inside one of your existing timeslots.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 12.20.00.png"/>